Lola Odujinrin

 Ademilola “Lola” Odujinrin is a British-born Nigerian aircraft pilot.
 In 2017, he became the first African pilot in history to fly solo around the world.
-Odujinrin works for Air Djibouti.

 Biography

 Lola was born in South London and moved to Nigeria at a young age.
 When he was 20 years old, he qualified for his Private Pilot License (PPL) in 19 days.
 Lola was trained in the UK and US flying for Arik Air for five years before working for Air Djibouti.
-Since earning his commercial license in 2011 Lola has logged over 4,000 hours as a commercial Boeing 737 pilot.
+Since earning his commercial license in 2011 Lola has logged over 4,000 hours as a commercial Boeing 737 pilot as of 2017.